 Rep rnds 1 and 2 until 40 (44) stitches remain.
 Work even in Stockinette stitch until foot measures 4 (5) inches or desired length from back of heel.

 Rnd 1: on needle 1, knit to last 3 sts, ssk, k1; on needle 2, k1, k2tog, k to last 3 sts, ssk, k1; on needle 3, k1, k2tog, k to end.

 Rep rnds 1 and 2 until 10 (12) sts remain.

 Slip the stitches from needle 3 to the right end of needle 1; you should have 5 (4) stitches on each needle.

 Graft the toe closed, or cinch up the toe like you might the top of a hat.

-Make a second sock in the same manner.
+Make a second sock.
+Weave in ends.